Crafting Analytical Rubrics For Higher Education

-Kritik believes that rubrics are a powerful peer review assessment tool, as they provide a structure for how students make observations.
+Kritik believes that using rubrics are a powerful peer review assessment tool, as they provide a structure for how students make observations.
 When evaluation feedback is based on rubric criteria, it reduces performance-based judgments .
 It prevents students from learning through teaching when judgments are biased or have no reasoning .
 This ultimately leads to less concerns or disputes from students on their own grades, as expectations are clearly communicated throughout the whole process.

-2. Choosing the Right Type of Rubric
+2. Choosing the Right Types of Rubric

 The best courses for analytical rubrics are geared towards STEM education.
 By focusing on each criterion, instructions are clearly defined one at a time and it is easier for students to assess from.
 Analytical rubric assessment is a great way to gauge where improvement is needed for future years in order to track student progress .

 Holistic rubrics have traditionally been used for activities relating to English composition.
 We've seen the SAT scoring the portion of the essay on a holistic rubric, making grading a subjective written activity fair and efficient.
 Holistic rubrics for peer review help students make global judgments on how they themselves produce work .